|

 9. What is a “Transportation Practitioner” and why should

-I hire one to represent me rather than a “Permit Consultant”?
+I use one to represent me rather than a “Permit Consultant”?

 certified by the United States Department of Transportation